Eddie Mottau: Personal life

-Eddie Mottau was married to Kathy Mottau in 1963.
-They had two children, Christine Mottau and Ed Mottau Jr. They moved to New Hampshire in the 1970s from NYC.

-Kathy died on December 14, 2018 at the age of 75.
-Kathy had been the director of Kids Together, an after-school program based in Peterborough, NH up until June 2017.
+Mottau married his wife, Kathy, in 1963.
+They had two children, Christine, an artist living in NYC. and Ed Jr. an artist, musician, craftsman, who died March 4, 2024.
+The Mottau's moved to New Hampshire in the 1970's from New York City.
+Kathy died in December 2018 at the age of 75.
+She had been the director of Kids Together, an after-school program based in Peterborough, New Hampshire, up until June 2017.

-Mottau continues to live in Peterborough.
+Edward Stanton Mottau died November 3, 2024 at his home in Peterborough NH.